ax-le/nn-fac/README.md

 ## Nonnegative PARAFAC2
 Nonnegative Tensor Factorization admitting variability over a factor [7].
 More precisely, this implemented version is based on a flexible coupling approach [8], where the coupling is enforced by a penalty term.

+## NTD - Nonnegative Tucker Decomposition
+Nonnegative Tucker Decomposition, which consists in factorizing a tensor T in factors (one per mode) and a core tensor, generally of smaller dimensions than T, which links linearly all factors [5].
+This algorithm returns these factors and this core tensor.

+This factorization is computed as an ALS algorithm, described in [5], solved with NNLS, and using the toolbox Tensorly [6].
+It also uses a gradient update rule for the core.

 References
 ----------